Today's Wednesday • 8 mins read

 Hope is a critically important part of life, though hopelessness is often a necessary evil.

-Feeling hopeless is a natural reaction to many life experiences, but it can have a serious influence on one’s thoughts, feelings, and view of self and others, even pushing people to their deaths.
+Feeling hopeless is a natural reaction to many life experiences, but it can have a serious influence on one’s thoughts, feelings, and view of self and others, even pushing people to their ends.

-Around the globe, hopelessness is a prominent cause and result of deliberate self-harm, ideas of suicide, and suicide.
+Around the globe, hopelessness is a prominent cause and result of ideas and acts of self-injury.

 What is hopelessness?